Swati17293/EveOut/README.md

 > Sample dataset is available in the directory data_smaple/raw/

 ## License
-> MIT License
+MIT License

 ## Citation
-> If this data set is used in publication, please cite:
+If this data set is used in a publication, please cite:
 ```
 @dataset{swati_2020_3953878,
   author       = {Swati and